LittleKingsguard/Eternity-Core/Systems/Damage/ClearingDamage.md

-If a PA track is completely filled, the track is instead reset to 0 damage, and 1 point of damage is dealt to the next highest track (Action --> Scene --> Narrative).
-The Narrative track cannot be cleared.
+If the Stress track is completely filled, the track is instead reset to 0 damage, and the character loses 1 Plot Armor.
+Plot Armor cannot be cleared.